From the Aztecs to the Nazis, the history of caffeine is truly a fascinating one.

-Historians have traced the origins of cocoa to Southern Mexico and in 450 BC., beverages of fermented chocolate were made by the Aztecs.
+Historians have traced the origins of cocoa to Southern Mexico, where in 450 BC., beverages of fermented chocolate were made by the Aztecs.

-When the Spanish conquered the Aztecs, they started importing it to Europe and a chocolate obsession steadily grew from the 17th to the 19th century.
+When the Spanish conquered the Aztecs, they started importing it to Europe where a chocolate obsession steadily grew from the 17th to the 19th century.

-It wasn’t until the late 19th-century that some of the well-known chocolate companies, like Hershey's, started popping up and it was then that chocolate turned from primarily a drink, into a food.
+It wasn’t until the late 19th-century that some of the well-known chocolate companies, like Hershey’s, started popping up.
+It was then that chocolate turned from primarily a drink into a food.

 Today up to two-thirds of the world’s supply of cocoa is actually produced in Western Africa.